New Staircase Cost

 But, what is a straight staircase good for?
 This type of staircase is the most cost-effective method for connecting two floors with a straightforward design.

-Crafted from pine or other softwood, the cost of these staircases usually begins around £750, and can double in price to £1,400 when constructed of hardwoods such as oak.
+Crafted from pine or other softwood, the cost of these staircases usually begins around £950, and can increase by about 50% to £1,450 when constructed of hardwoods such as oak.

 Winding Staircase Cost

-A winding staircase is similar to a straight staircase except it often features a 90-degree bend at the bottom, forming an "L" shape.
+This is where a winding design is similar to a straight staircase except it often features a 90-degree bend at the bottom, forming an "L" shape.

 So, how much will a winding staircase cost in total?
-A single-storey, winding staircase, constructed from softwood, will usually begin at around £1,100 and increase to around £3,000 if made out of a hardwood.
+The staircase cost for a design constructed from softwood, will usually cost around £1,100 to £3,000 if made out of a hardwood.

 Half Landing or U-Shaped Staircase Cost